jaspermayone/obsidian-ai-tagger/README.md

 Before using the plugin, you need to configure your Claude API key:

-1. Get a Claude API key from [Anthropic](https://www.anthropic.com/)
+1. Get a Claude API key from [Anthropic's Console](https://console.anthropic.com/)
 2. In Obsidian, go to Settings > Claude AI Tagger
 3. Enter your API key in the appropriate field
 4. Configure other settings as desired